training wires

 Deciduous Fruit for North Florida

-... vines and trailing blackberries are trained to a systematic distribution of growth on a trellis.
-Begin training at planting time Untrained fruit trees usually do not develop growth habits suitable for production of ... .
-Distribute canes on the trellis by tying and by lifting and drooping canes over the wires.
+... bunch and muscadine) CULTIVATION AND MULCHING PRUNING AND TRAINING -Training Systems --Begin training at planting time --The modified central leader system --The open-center system --Training other fruit trees -Pruning in Early or ... canes on the trellis by tying and by lifting and drooping canes over the wires.
 Remove all old canes soon after harvest season.
-The semi-erect type of blackberry does not ...
+The semi-erect type of blackberry ...

 Espalier

-... gardens because of the limited space available.
-However, by placing the trees along the garden walls and training them to grow in a more or less two dimensional form, trees could be incorporated into the ...
-A free-standing trellis can also be built by sinking sturdy posts into the ground and running wires between them.
-The trellis must be strong enough to support what will eventually be a heavy weight ...
+...
+One of these is known as espalier.
+Espalier is the art of training trees to branch in formal patterns usually along a wall, or on ... space available.
+However, by placing the trees along the garden walls and training them to grow in a more or less two dimensional form, ... be built by sinking sturdy posts into the ground and running wires between them.
+The trellis must be strong enough to support what ...

 gardenline.usask.ca